Red Date Jujube

 Where to Find

-- Asian grocery stores (Chinese, Korean, Vietnamese markets), Specialty dried fruit and health food sections, Online retailers specializing in TCM ingredients, Indian spice markets (often carry Middle Eastern varieties), Farmer's markets with Asian vendors (fresh fruit in fall), Whole Foods and premium supermarkets' organic dry goods sections
+- Asian grocery stores (especially Chinese, Korean, Vietnamese markets), Specialty dried fruit sections in health food stores, Online retailers specializing in Asian ingredients, Indian and Middle Eastern markets (emerging availability), Farmers markets in regions with East Asian communities (seasonal)

 Did You Know?